 The Power of International Markets and Cultural Impact

 While the North American market is pivotal, the international appeal of “Demon Slayer” cannot be overstated.
-The film has amassed nearly $193 million worldwide, with a striking 75% generated from Japan alone.
-Its recent international debut in Southeast Asia shattered records by grossing over $17.5 million from just eight markets during its first weekend.
-Surpassing the lifetime total of “Mugen Train” and setting a new benchmark as the highest opening for an animated film in these regions, “Infinity Castle” underscores the global appetite for anime content.
+The film has amassed nearly $467 million worldwide, with a striking 75% generated from Japan alone.
+By the end of its second weekend, it is poised to cement its status as the highest-grossing domestic anime film, surpassing the legendary “Pokémon” from 1999.
+This achievement is not merely a matter of accumulating dollars; it encapsulates a broader shift in audience engagement and the enduring appeal of anime storytelling.
+Its recent international debut in Southeast Asia shattered records by grossing over $17.5 million from just eight markets during its first weekend, surpassing the lifetime total of “Mugen Train” and setting a new benchmark as the highest opening for an animated film in these regions.
+“Infinity Castle” underscores the global appetite for anime content.

 The Limitations and Future of Anime Box Office Trends